 You can hold the same total amount of fat in a large number of small fat cells as you can in a small number of large fat cells.
 The former appears to be better, metabolic health-wise.
 Unfortunately, as far as I know, this is genetically determined and there’s nothing much we can do to change this.
 (Certain diabetes drugs can influence this, though.
 I’ll get to that in a minute.)

-Image courtesy of Ted Naiman, MD. (: phenomenal stuff.)
+Image courtesy of Ted Naiman, MD.
+(Watch his talk on insulin resistance: phenomenal stuff.)

 You can see in the image above that the small adipocytes (on the left) have multiple individual lipid droplets inside them.
 The cell cytoskeleton/scaffolding is intact and has no problem helping the insulin-sensitive glucose transporter (GLUT4) move to the surface of the cell.
 The large adipocyte, however (on the right), has a single very large lipid droplet.
 The cell is engorged, which limits the mobility of the actin filaments, so the glucose transporter has a harder time getting into the correct position at the cell surface.
 If the glucose transporter is not oriented correctly, guess what: glucose can’t get in.
 If glucose can’t get in, blood sugar will remain elevated.
 If blood sugar remains elevated, the pancreas will probably pump out more insulin (if it can).

 In order to understand the next point, you have to understand the difference between hypertrophy and hyperplasia.
 Cell hypertrophy is when cells get larger: individual cells expand in size.
 Hyperplasia is when cells increase in number—there are more cells.
 As I mentioned, for the same total amount of fat mass, you can have a few fat cells that are very large, or you can have lots of small cells.
 The total amount of fat stored might be the same, but the metabolic consequences appear to be different: